chari00/Timed-Quiz/README.md

 ### Image of the project in Webpage view.

-When clicked button Start Quiz, Timer starts.
+When clicked Start Quiz button, Timer starts.

 - <img src="/assets/images/beforequiz.png">